frquintero/gtp-oss/README.md

 - Markdown rendering support
 - Rich formatting with tables and panels
 - Conversation history management
-- Multi-line input support (press Enter twice or Ctrl+J to submit)
+- Multi-line input support (Enter for new line, Ctrl+Enter to submit)
 - Save and load conversations
 - Document loading support